 Date2010 - 2011

-Award2016 UDIA Queensland Awards for Excellence – Urban Renewal Award (Lendlease, RNA and Lat27) • 2016 Australian Urban Design Awards – Shortlisted for Delivered Outcome – Large Scale (Lat27 in collaboration with RNA & Lendlease)
+Award2016 Urban Development Institute of Australia Queensland Awards for Excellence – Urban Renewal Award (Lendlease, RNA and Lat27) • 2016 Australian Urban Design Awards – Shortlisted for Delivered Outcome – Large Scale (Lat27 in collaboration with RNA & Lendlease)

 Brisbane’s much-loved ‘Ekka’, officially the Royal Queensland Show, has attracted generations of locals and visitors through its gates almost every August since the first Queensland 'Intercolonial Exhibition of 1876'.
 The Brisbane Showgrounds Redevelopment is a partnership between the Royal National Agricultural & Industrial Association (RNA), the land owner, and Lendlease, the development manager.
 At $2.9 billion, it is the largest brownfield redevelopment of its kind in Australia.